DFE-Digital/ghbfs-design-history/app/posts/2019-12-31-example-post.md

 ---
-title: An example post with screenshots
+title: Case Statistics
-description: This example was generated using a script and shows how to automatically include a list of screenshots at the end of your post.
+description: An operational overview of the case management system.
 date: 2019-12-31
 screenshots:
   items: